klorenzoe/miniPHP/README.md

 # miniPHP
-This is only a lexical analyser of some PHP statements using flex
+This is only a lexical analyzer of some PHP statements using JFlex with Netbeans